Emmotes/ic_spoilers/docs/kas.md

 > Kas starts in the formation.
 He can be moved but not removed.
 > Bosses have 100% additional health for every 50 areas that have been completed, stacking multiplicatively.
 > 1-2 Vecna Cultists spawn with each wave.
 They don't drop gold nor count towards quest progress.
-> Getting to Know Kas: Kas's specialization choices give you multiple ways to augment his damage and healing.
+> Getting to Know Kas: Kas' specialization choices give you multiple ways to augment his damage and healing.
 Which will you choose?
 </div></div>

 # Other Champion Images